Berenika14/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions store information on the server and then send it back as a cookie when a request from the client is made.
+On the other hand JSON Web Tokens work as token based applications, the server creates JWT with a secret and sends the JWT to the client.
+The client stores the JWT (usually in local storage) and includes JWT in the header with every request.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+The bcrypt hashing function allows us to create a secure password by hashing it and storing it in database , and whoever want to get access to the password they cant because they end up getting a hash that will not be able to be used as a password.

 3. How are unit tests different from integration and end-to-end testing?

+   Unit testing means testing individual modules of an application in isolation without any interaction with dependencies to confirm that the code is doing things right.
+Integration testing means checking if different modules are working fine when combined together as a group.
+End-to-end testing test the functionality and performance of the whole app from the start to the end.The goal is to simulate what a real user scenario looks like from start to finish.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+   Test Driven Development (TDD) focuses on creating unit test cases before developing the actual code.
+   A key benefit of test-driven development is that it makes the developer focus on requirements before writing code.Also reduces teh chances of bugs in the future.